 Swarm Apiary Artist Program

-The Swarm Apiary Artist Program (SAAP) is designed to bring Chicago-based artists or artist groups who are people of color, LGBTQ-identified people, and/or members of underserved populations into the Swarm community.
-In exchange for meals and lodging, artists will share their craft with the Swarm community through a master class, workshop, or production.
+SWARM seeks artists, artist groups or arts based organizations who are, or are led by, people of color, LGBTQQIA+ people and/or underserved populations, who would benefit from a retreat at Swarm Artist Residency free of cost.
+In exchange for lodging and space benefits, artists will share their craft with the SWARM community through a master class, artist talk, or other sharing of their work.
 An apiary is a place where bees are cultivated; SAAP is a space for artistic projects to pollinate and thrive.

 Resident Artists Will Receive:

 Free reserved lodgings for 3-5 days at Swarm's retreat location

 Opportunity to receive feedback on new work production through our vibrant artistic community

 A one to two hour contribution to the community in one of the following ways: providing a workshop, artist talk, performance, or other showing of artistic work